iamkartik-code/iamkartik-code/README.md

 ## About me
 I'm a CSE student learning Python and data structure and algorithms.
 I love building small projects and improving everyday.
-<!-

-Here are some ideas to get you started:

 -🔭 I’m currently working on: Portfolio website
 - 🌱 I’m learning: Data Structures & Algorithms, Flask